aerospike/backup-go/cmd/asbackup/readme.md

                                    stack will always be the least used.
 These connections are checked for IdleTimeout on every tend (usually 1 second).

-      --client-login-timeout int   specifies the timeout for login operation for external authentication such as LDAP. (default 10000)
+      --client-login-timeout int   Specifies the login operation timeout for external authentication methods such as LDAP. (default 10000)

 Backup Flags:
   -d, --directory string         The directory that holds the backup files.
 Required, unless -o or -e is used.